isomerpages/moe-meetoh/index.md

   - infopic:
       subtitle: "Closing date: 10 January 2024"
       id: infopic
-      description: "Nominate your teachers for the President’s Award for Teachers (PAT) 2024 or the Outstanding Youth in Education Award (OYEA) 2024. "
+      description: Nominate your teachers for the President’s Award for Teachers (PAT) 2024 or the Outstanding Youth in Education Award (OYEA) 2024.
       button: Read More
       url: announcements/pat2024/
       image: /images/Announcements/PATOYEA2024.png